 C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for

-fall enrollment?
-Yes No
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
+No

-If "yes," please complete the following:

-First or only early decision plan closing date:

-First or only early decision plan notification date:

-Other early decision plan closing date:

-Other early decision plan notification date:

-For the Fall 2010 entering class:

-Number of early decision applications received by your institution:

-Number of applicants admitted under early decision plan:

-Please provide significant details about your early decision plan:
+If "yes," please complete the following: First or only early decision plan closing date: First or only early decision plan notification date: Other early decision plan closing date: Other early decision plan notification date: For the Fall 2011 entering class: Number of early decision applications received by your institution: Number of applicants admitted under early decision plan: Please provide significant details about your early decision plan:

 C22.
 Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?

-▼ Yes □ No

-If "yes," please complete the following:

-Early action closing date: 11/15

-Early action notification date:

-Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Ye s No D. TRANSFER ADMISSION ON Fall App olicants D1.
+Early action closing date: 11/15 Early action notification date: 11/15 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?

+The Yes X No

+D. TRANSFER ADMISSION

+Fall Applicants

+D1.
 Does your institution enroll transfer students?
-Yes No (If no, pl ease skip to Section E) D2.
-Prov ed at other colleges/universitie es?
-Ves No sferring credits earned from course work and enrolled as degree-seeking transfer Applicants Admitted Applicants Enrolled Applicants Men 78 43 24 Women 79 41 21 Total 157 84 45 Application for Admission D3.
-Indicate terms for which transfers may enroll: Fall Winter Spring Summer D4.
+X Yes \square No

+(If no, please skip to Section E)

+If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at

+No

+D2.
+Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2011.

+Applicants Admitted Applicants Enrolled Applicants

+Men NA NA 20

+Women NA NA 20

+Total 158 80 40

+Application for Admission

+D3.
+Indicate terms for which transfers may enroll:

+X Fall X Winter X Spring

+D4.
 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?

+Summer

-Yes □ No If yes, w hat is the minimum number of of credits and the unit of mea sure?
-28
+If yes, what is the minimum number of credits and the unit of measure?
+28 credits

-Men

-Total